-Our exercise is broadly related to a number of papers that examine whether and how specific misspecifications can "survive" based on a variety of selection criteria, including performance in financial markets (e.g., Sandroni, 2000; Massari, 2020), goodness-of-fit tests (e.g., Cho and Kasa, 2015; Gagnon-Bartsch, Rabin, and Schwartzstein, 2018; Schwartzstein and Sunderam, 2021), voting (e.g., Levy, Razin, and Young, 2019), and subjective welfare (e.g., Montiel Olea, Ortoleva, Pai, and Prat, 2019; Eliaz and Spiegler, 2020).
-The most closely related papers within this literature are Fudenberg and Lanzani (2020) and He and Libgober (2020), who study selection based on objective welfare.
+Our exercise is broadly related to a number of papers that examine whether and how specific misspecifications can "survive" based on a variety of selection criteria, including performance in competitive markets (e.g., Sandroni, 2000; Blume and Easley, 2006; Massari, 2020), goodness-of-fit tests (e.g., Cho and Kasa, 2015; Gagnon-Bartsch, Rabin, and Schwartzstein, 2018; Schwartzstein and Sunderam, 2021), voting (e.g., Levy, Razin, and Young, 2019), and subjective welfare (e.g., Montiel Olea, Ortoleva, Pai, and Prat, 2019; Eliaz and Spiegler, 2020).
+The most closely related papers within this literature are Fudenberg and Lanzani (2021) and He and Libgober (2021), who study selection based on objective welfare.
 These papers take an evolutionary approach, by characterizing which forms of misspecification are stable against mutations.
-While they conduct their analysis in a fixed environment and based on long-run outcomes, we compare welfare across all decision problems and rely on short-/medium-run beliefs.
-He and Libgober (2020) show that misspecified agents can be better off than correctly specified agents under strategic externalities.
+While they conduct their analysis in a fixed environment and based on long-run outcomes, we compare welfare across all decision problems and consider short-/medium-run beliefs.
+He and Libgober (2021) show that misspecified agents can be better off than correctly specified agents under strategic externalities.
 Section 4.2 highlights an alternative mechanism in a single-agent setting, where some forms of misspecified learning outperform correctly specified learning by speeding up belief convergence.3

-Finally, our focus on comparing welfare in all decision problems is similar in spirit to the literature on robust comparisons of statistical experiments (e.g., Blackwell, 1951; Moscarini and Smith, 2002; Azrieli, 2014; Mu, Pomatto, Strack, and Tamuz, 2021).
+Finally, our focus on comparing welfare in all decision problems is similar in spirit to the literature on comparisons of statistical experiments (e.g., Blackwell, 1951; Moscarini and Smith, 2002; Azrieli, 2014; Mu, Pomatto, Strack, and Tamuz, 2021).
 This literature conducts robust welfare comparisons across different true signal structures assuming that agents are correctly specified, whereas we fix a true signal structure and compare welfare across different misperceptions of the signal structure.
-Our static ranking is the counterpart in our setting of Blackwell's (1951) order, while our dynamic ranking is the analog of Moscarini and Smith (2002); indeed, as we discuss in Remark 2, our learning efficiency index can be seen to generalize the efficiency index in Moscarini and Smith (2002).
-One interesting difference is that if one information structure dominates another in the sense of Blackwell (1951), this implies dominance in the sense of Moscarini and Smith (2002), because the Blackwell order is preserved under T-fold repetition of signal draws.
-In contrast, we show that our static ranking over misperceptions can be reversed in the dynamic setting.
+Our